 When it comes to automated spectra analysis, imine complex chemistry has advantages resulting from its reversibility and topological structure.
 The dynamic nature of imine and metal ligand bonds allows for the selection of the thermodynamic product22.
-The formation of a single species along with the high symmetry of its topology, simplifies the automated identification of a successful reaction due to a cleaner NMR spectra and splitting pattern.
-This is supported by previous research, where protons in a supramolecular complex exhibit a single chemical and magnetic environment, while ESI-MID elucidated the stoichiometries of building blocks of the architectures23.
-Unfortunately, both NMR and MS are not enough to fully characterise the architecture of a supramolecular structure but can be used in tandem to reliably determine reaction outcome.
+The formation of a single species along with the usual high symmetry of its topology, simplifies the automated identification of a successful reaction.. supramolecular complex usually exhibit a single chemical and magnetic environment creating a pattern easily recognizable in 1H NMR spectroscopy.
+ESI-MS is then used to elucidate the stoichiometries of building blocks of the architectures(i.e.,ligand to metal ratio)23.
+Interestingly, NMR or MS alone are not sufficient to fully characterise the supramolecular architecture formed.
+These techniques need to be used in tandem to reliably determine reaction outcome.
 The formation of a high symmetry discrete species which can be identified in automation is another reason for the use of imine-based complexes in the work flow.

 Lastly, imine coordination chemistry was chosen due to its combinatorics.
-Unlike in catalysis where HTE are limited by catalyst and ligand libraries10, the diversity of commercially available aldehydes and amines does not make reagent selection a limiting factor in this study21.
-Furthermore, the diversity of mono-aldehyde and diamines provide the ML the opportunity to learn the complex underlaying molecular codes.
+Unlike in catalysis where HTE are limited by catalyst and ligand libraries commercially available or synthesizable with the given resources available10, the diversity of commercially available aldehydes and amines does not make reagent selection a limiting factor in this study21.
+Furthermore, the diversity of mono-aldehyde and diamines provide the ML the opportunity to learn the complex underlaying principle and driving forces behind the formation of these architectures.
 The combinatorial accessibility also lends to understanding self-sorting in future work based on exploring supramolecular structures with multiple metals, amine and aldehydes in a reaction.
 The combinatorics allows for a greater scope of the project, while ensuring a varied dataset can be generated.

 Imine complex theory is convoluted and its chemistry is best suited for the robot used for HTE and automated spectra analysis.
 This makes it a perfect chemical space to test the work flows capabilities.